 7. Supply Chain Management.
 Hard Rock Cafe’s supply chain management decisions are based on market demand, variety of suppliers, and inventory management costs, among other factors.
 For example, the company determines target supply levels based on current inventory conditions and projected fluctuations in market demand.
 The supply chain management decisions are applied through Hard Rock Cafe’s operations managers and location managers.

 9. Scheduling.
 Hard Rock Cafe makes decisions in scheduling by evaluating current operational effectiveness.
 For example, personnel involved in operations management assess the business to determine operational bottlenecks linked to scheduling.
 The schedules must satisfy capacity requirements.
-Hard Rock Cafe’s operations managers disseminate planned schedules to staff and use their feedback to make adjustments.
+Hard Rock Cafe’s operations managers disseminate planned schedules to staff and use their feedback to adjust the schedules.
 The adjusted schedules are then applied to ensure flexibility and resilience of the business.

 10. Maintenance.
 Maintenance decisions at Hard Rock Cafe are applied based on a comparative evaluation of assets and the firm’s standards.
 For example, the company has standards on how much equipment wear and tear is allowed before the equipment needs repair or replacement.
 Hard Rock Cafe also has standards and policies on how maintenance should be conducted, with reference to the qualifications of maintenance personnel or service providers.